-The dust may be settling on the recent conference realignment frenzy, but there are new questions to be addressed in the upcoming months, one of which involves new Big Ten member Nebraska.
+The dust is settling on the recent conference realignment frenzy, but there are new questions to be addressed in the upcoming months, one of which involves new Big Ten member Nebraska.
+Specifically, questions loom with rivalry games and that’s not just with Nebraska, but other schools like Penn State.

 The Big Ten features a handful of natural rivalry games, as most conferences do.
 Ohio State and Michigan plus Purdue and Indiana are just a few examples.